So you want to know, “How much water should I drink a day?”

 - If your pee comes out a different color altogether, I would probably seek medical attention immediately.
 You’re welcome ?

 What if your pee doesn’t have ANY color to it?
 You might actually be “overhydrated,” which we talk about in this section.

 So what are the telltale signs that something is wrong, that you are dehydrated?

 According to the National Institute of Health, your primary signs of dehydration are:

 - Dry or sticky mouth

 - Low or no urine output; urine looks dark yellow

 - Sunken eyes

-Now, if you are feeling one or some of these symptoms, it’s possible you are dehydrated.
-Now, there’s yet another myth running around that says “if you are feeling thirsty, it’s already too late and you’re already dehydrated.”
+There’s a myth running around that says “if you are feeling thirsty, it’s too late and you’re already dehydrated.”